 The Endocrine Society, which is the world’s largest society of leading endocrinologists, argues that for EDCs “it cannot be assumed that there is a threshold” [ii], [iii].
 Due to pre-existing endogenous (or natural) hormone levels, any additional exposure to hormone mimicking substances will increase this load in a threshold-independent manner.
 EDCs exert many different biological effects and many of them are unlikely to have a threshold, in particular when receptor binding is involved [iv].

-The Commission’s Joint Research Centre (JRC) has published a meeting report “Thresholds for Endocrine Disrupters and related Uncertainties” which states that most of the experts agreed that thresholds of adversity for EDCs are likely to exist but may be very low or absent during early development [v], [vi].
+The Commission’s Joint Research Centre (JRC) has published a meeting report “Thresholds for Endocrine Disrupters and related Uncertainties” which states that most of the experts considered that thresholds of adversity for EDCs are likely to exist but may be very low or absent during early development [v], [vi].

 In this light it seems highly unlikely that safe thresholds could be set with current available methodologies, which was also acknowledged in a recent paper by the EU Commission on the REACH EDC review [vii], [viii].